gitEricsson/Bankist-WebApp/README.md

 My Personal Challenge was to recreate Jonas' BANKIST WebApp

-You can login with this data on the live site
+You can login with these on the live site

-user: er
+-user: er

 pin: 1111

 or

-user: js
+-user: js

 pin: 2222

 ### Features